ItsWendell/google-assistant-desktop-client/README.md

 ## Features
 * Google Assistant SDK v1alpha2
 * Custom Commands
+* Spotify Client!
 ## Custom Commands
 We've implemented a way to deal with custom commands, we're using the Google Assistant SDK to recognize speech, once the speech is recongized and our 'command-engine' reconizes the command, we cancel the normal output and run the command.

 * play * on youtube
 * stop music, play music, stop the music, play the music.

+### Spotify
+There is a simple spotify web client build in which communicates with spotify devices connected to your account.
+Say or type 'login to spotify' to authenticate, and use the following commands.

+* what song is playing?
+What song is this? ... etc.
+* play the next song, next, play next
+* (pause music, play music triggers the keyboard play / pause buttons right now, will be connected to spotify if available soon.)

+ ** This feature is not perfect yet and more features are coming soon.
+Every time you start the assistant you need to reauthenticate for it to work properly for now.
+We're working on auto refreshing the tokens.

 ## Configuration
 There's a couple of things that need to be done in order to run this application properly.